 In 2016, the Anglican Church of Rwanda asked their American bishops to become independent.
 Once again we lost oversight and had to find a new home.
 The Anglican Church of North America (ACNA) absorbed most of the former PEAR-USA.

 However, the ACNA has failed to provide a traditional Anglican evangelical option, leaving decisions about liturgy, holy Orders, and theology to each diocese individually.
-The failure to provide a common Anglican life has moved us to seek oversight from the United Episcopal Church of North America (UECNA), a continuing Anglican jurisdiction that has remained faithful to Anglican life and order.
+The failure to provide a common Anglican life, faithful to the history & practice of Reformed Catholicism, has moved us to seek oversight from the United Episcopal Church of North America (UECNA), a continuing Anglican jurisdiction that has clearly remained faithful to Anglican life and order.

 The parish in Traverse City voted on November 12, 2017 to affiliate with the